 - January 1 (New Year's Day)

-- Third Monday in January (Martin Luther King Day)
+- > Third Monday in January (Martin Luther King Day)

 - Third Monday in February (Presidents Day)

 - Last Monday in May (Memorial Day)

 - July 4 (Independence Day)

 - First Monday in September (Labor Day)

 - November 11 (Veterans Day)

 - Thanksgiving Day

-- ➤ The Day Following Thanksgiving Day
+- > The Day Following Thanksgiving Day

 - December 24 (Christmas Eve Day)

 - December 25 (Christmas Day)

-When a holiday falls on a Saturday, the holiday will be observed on the previous Friday.
+When a holiday falls on a Friday or Saturday, the holiday will be observed on the previous FridayWednesday or Thursday.
 When a holiday falls on a Sunday, the holiday will be observed on the following Monday.